vuolter/pySSD/README.md

 the [Python Interpreter](https://www.python.org) and the package `setuptools` (>=20.8.1), you can try to install **pySSD** from the sources, in this way:

-1. Get the latest _tarball_ of the source code in format [ZIP](https://github.com/vuolter/pySSD/archive/master.zip) or [TAR](https://github.com/vuolter/pySSD/archive/master.tar.gz).
+1. Get the latest tarball of the source code in format [ZIP](https://github.com/vuolter/pySSD/archive/master.zip) or [TAR](https://github.com/vuolter/pySSD/archive/master.tar.gz).
 2. Extract the downloaded archive.
-3. From the extracted directory path, launch the command `python setup.py install`.
+3. From the extracted path, launch the command
+`python setup.py install`.